Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The pain in the foot, which occurs after prolonged intensive work, then quickly disappears at rest, serves as a typical initial sign.
-With the subsequent exercises, the pain intensifies, it appears earlier and can become so strong that the exercise of the exercise becomes impossible.
-Pain continues even when the patient does not lift the weight.
+Foot pain that occurs after prolonged, intense work, then quickly disappears with rest, is a typical initial symptom.
+With subsequent exercises, the pain increases, it appears earlier and can become so severe that performing the exercise becomes impossible.
+The pain continues even when the patient does not lift weights.

 How to examine?